Bayoumi Fouad

 Bayoumi Fouad (Arabic:بيومي فؤاد; born June 16, 1965) is an Egyptian actor.

+Early life

-He graduated from the Faculty of Fine Arts at Helwan University and was a member of the Atelier Theater troupe.
+Fouad graduated from the Faculty of Fine Arts at Helwan University and was a member of the Atelier Theater troupe.
 He also graduated from the first batch of the Center for Artistic Creativity, Department of Direction.

 Career

-After graduation, Bayoumi Fouad worked in advertising for a time before entering cinema with small roles in films such as Instead of Lost and Tell Me Shahrazad in 2009, 678 in 2010, and Asmaa in 2011.
+After graduation, Fouad worked in advertising for a time before entering cinema with small roles in films such as Instead of Lost and Tell Me Shahrazad in 2009, 678 in 2010, and Asmaa in 2011.
 Along with this, he worked in television, such as Gates of Fear in 2011, An Unknown Number in 2012, and A Temporary Name in 2013.
 His fame increased with his participation in the series El Kabeer Awy.
 In 2013, he participated in the series Heat Wave.

-Fouad is considered one of the most famous people who have played the role of a doctor in Egyptian cinema, and he has participated in many series, especially in the years 2015, 2016, and 2017, which earned him the nickname "The Joker of Egyptian Drama".
-In 2021, the films A Men's Stand and Mama is Pregnant achieved US$21.7 million (340 million Egyptian pounds) in Saudi Arabia, leading to him being classified as one of the most sought-after actors in the history of Arab cinema.
+Fouad is considered one of the most famous people who have played the role of a doctor in Egyptian cinema.
+He has participated in many series, especially in the years 2015, 2016, and 2017, which earned him the nickname "The Joker of Egyptian Drama".
+In 2021, the films A Men's Stand and Mama is Pregnant earned US$21.7 million (340 million Egyptian pounds) in Saudi Arabia, leading to him being classified as one of the most sought-after actors in the history of Arab cinema.